WZME: Switch to entertainment programming (2009–2016)

 WSAH's logo before joining MeTV.

 On July 1, 2009, WSAH affiliated with the Retro Television Network (RTV), becoming one of only a few affiliates to carry RTV on its main channel.
 Initially, RTV programming was seen from 6 p.m. to midnight, with infomercials continuing during the remainder of the broadcast day.
 In September 2009, WSAH cut RTV programming back to end at 11 p.m. on weekdays, and 10 p.m. on weekends.
 Shortly afterwards, the station announced that it would drop RTV completely at the end of the month.
 The next month, WSAH added a subchannel, airing Chinese-language programming from sister station KCNS.
 On June 6, 2011, the station rejoined RTV, running its programming from 12 p.m. to 12 a.m.

 After Multicultural ran into financial problems and defaulted on its loans, WSAH was placed into a trust; the station was then placed for sale.
 On October 6, 2011, it was announced that WSAH would be auctioned off in bankruptcy court by the end of 2011.
-In the auction, held on November 15, the station was acquired by NRJ TV, LLC, which had earlier acquired KCNS and WMFP; the deal is subject to bankruptcy court approval, though the auction has been challenged by Arthur Liu, who owned Multicultural and is associated with failed bidder NYVV.
+In the auction, held on November 15, the station was acquired by NRJ TV, LLC, which had earlier acquired KCNS and WMFP; the deal was subject to bankruptcy court approval, though the auction was challenged by Arthur Liu, who owned Multicultural and was associated with failed bidder NYVV.
 The FCC approved the sale on March 20, 2012, and it was consummated eight days later.

 In December 2011, MeTV announced on its website that it signed WSAH as its New York City affiliate.
 On January 4, 2012, WSAH switched from Retro Television Network to MeTV on its primary channel, carrying MeTV's programming from 2 a.m. to 6 a.m. and 9 a.m. to 12:30 a.m. on weekdays and 11 a.m. to 12:30 a.m. on weekends.
 Infomercials ran in the hours that MeTV programming was not shown (making it the largest MeTV affiliate not to carry the network's complete schedule, particularly unusual given the size of the New York City market, and since most MeTV affiliates that preempt programming are in mid-sized and small markets and are alternately affiliated with major broadcast networks).
 RTV moved to WSAH's second subchannel, replacing the Chinese-language programming.
 On July 29, 2012, the station's call letters became WZME to reflect its affiliation with MeTV.

 On January 24, 2014, MeTV announced that it would move its New York City affiliation from WZME to KVNV (which relaunched as WJLP channel 3) when that station completed its move from Ely, Nevada, to Middletown Township, New Jersey, in the fall of 2014.
 At that time, WZME remained the New York–Connecticut MeTV affiliate.
 With the New York area overlap with WJLP, WZME made the decision to change its network affiliation.
 As of October 11, 2015, WZME became the affiliate in the New York-Connecticut area of Heroes and Icons, which is also broadcast on WWOR-DT4.